FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 	:align: center
 	:width: 6in

-.. centered:: Sheet 1.6-4 Simulation current voltage
+.. centered:: Table 1.6-4 Simulation current voltage

 The simulation I/O is used to set or measure the voltage (0-10V) or current (0-20mA) of other devices.